Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 “Well...tell that ‘ta the Hunters.
 They din’t care much when they came to devour my entire world.
 Or th’ Hierarchy, who consider the very *concept* of self as alien.
 When they came, they murdered *billions* o’ my kind in literally seconds, with *malware.* What then?”

-“I don’t deny that you’ve had to make terrible decisions---”
+“I don’t deny that you’ve had to make terrible decisions - ”

 “Res’ectfully, yes you *do.* You may not mean to, an’ I even appreciate it, but you ain’t thinkin’ the problem through.
 I’ll say it clearly: people *only effectively have* the morals they *can afford.* My people reached a point where *someone like me* had to exist, an’ exist effectively.
 Think ‘bout that ‘fer a moment.
 Once ‘ya need a Great Father jus’ so’s ‘ya can keep *existin’,* you’ve run outta moral capital ‘ta spend.
 ‘Cuz in the end, Moral Number Zero is that ‘ya have th’ right ‘ta *exist,* but only if ‘ya can defend it in th’ first place.
 Everythin’ past that *is* luxury.”